Shooting suspect charged with nine counts

-A Missouri man has been charged with attempted first-degree murder and multiple other counts in connection to Wednesday's shooting on the Centennial Bridge in Leavenworth.
+LEAVENWORTH—A Missouri man has been charged with attempted first-degree murder and multiple other counts in connection to last Wednesday’s shooting on the Centennial Bridge in Leavenworth.

 Jason R. Westrem, 37, Houston Lake, Missouri, is facing a total of nine counts in Leavenworth County District Court, County Attorney Todd Thompson announced Friday.